groksrc/gke_ingress/README.md

 ## 1. Install The nginx ingress controller on the cluster

-Install nginx on GKE with the standard install steps:<br>
+Install ingress-nginx on GKE with the standard install steps:<br>
 https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke

 ## 2. Apply Firewall Rules